 How to Talk to Your Clients About Investment Myths

-It’s likely your clients have heard plenty of advice about the best investment strategies to follow.
-However, that advice can be riddled with myths that can actually hurt their financial portfolios.
+It’s likely your clients have heard plenty of investment advice from the news, well-meaning friends and even social media.
+But that advice can be riddled with myths that can actually hurt their financial portfolios.
+Here’s what to look out for.

 If your clients are convinced that timing the market is their ticket to success, remind them that investing for the long term is their best bet.
-Stocks have averaged an annual return of 8% since 1928, so while it’s sometimes hard to be patient with the long game, it’s the smartest play— even when the market is volatile.
-It’s also impossible to perfectly time the market trough and missing just a few days of the rally can have a significant negative impact on their portfolio.
+Stocks have averaged an annual return of 10% since 1926, so while it’s sometimes hard to be patient with the long game, it’s the smartest play — even when the market is volatile.
+It’s also impossible to perfectly time the market and missing just a few days of the rally can have a significant negative impact on their portfolio.

 If a client believes they should invest in a certain stock simply because they feel it in their gut, you may need to steer them to a more responsible investing strategy.
 Remind them of the benefits of their diversified portfolio that aligns with their risk tolerance – and the thoughtful approach that has gone into building that portfolio.

-Even small amounts of money can go a long way when invested as part of a well-designed investment strategy.
-If your client’s employer has a 401(k) plan they can start investing immediately, even if it’s as little as 1% of their overall pay.
-If a workplace plan isn’t an option, encourage them to set up an IRA and begin investing small amounts regularly.
+Many clients mistakenly believe they have to be rich to invest.
+But the truth is, even small amounts of money can go a long way when invested as part of a well-designed investment strategy.
+If your client’s employer has a 401(k) plan, they can start investing immediately, even if it’s as little as 1% of their overall pay.
+If a workplace plan isn’t an option, encourage your client to set up an IRA and begin investing small amounts regularly.
 You can help them develop a plan to increase their contributions so they can start investing for a comfortable retirement.

 When Trust Matters